 Chlorine is added to drinking water to kill microorganisms (i.e. E. coli) that may be present.
 It is important that chlorine residual is maintained in the drinking water leaving the plant to prevent microorganisms from regrowing in the distribution system.
 Some people may detect this chlorine residual through smell or taste.
 The chlorine concentration is generally very low (less than 1 part per million) and can be reduced further by letting the water sit in the fridge in an open jug for a short period prior to consumption.

 Fluoride is currently added to drinking water supplies at Wodonga (including Baranduda, Ebden, Kiewa, Tangambalanga, Killara, Bonegilla, Barnawartha, Chiltern and Springhurst), Wangaratta (including Glenrowan), Yarrawonga (including Bundalong, St. James, Tungamah, Devenish and Goorambat) and Benalla.
 Fluoride is added to drinking water as directed by the Victorian Government and endorsed by the National Health and Medical Research Council (NHMRC).
-The Department of Health and Human Services is the responsible authority in regards to information about fluoridation of water supplies in Victoria.
-More information can be found on the Department of Health and Human Services website or through their water fluoridation information line 1800 651 723.
+The Department of Health is the responsible authority in regards to information about fluoridation of water supplies in Victoria.
+More information can be found on the Department of Health website or through their water fluoridation information line 1800 651 723.

 Aluminium based salts are used to aid the removal of particles in conjunction with filtration which also removes residual aluminium.
 North East Water tests for aluminium levels in drinking water and monitors results closely.

 North East Water routinely monitors for lead at water treatment plants and at customer taps as part of our Drinking Water Quality Monitoring Program.
 In Australia, town drinking water that is supplied to homes is known to be safe.
 However, in Australia and across the world, lead is still used in the manufacture of a range of plumbing products, such as brass fittings that may come into contact with water in Customer's homes.
 Lead can dissolve into drinking water from some brass plumbing fittings, particularly where water has been sitting in contact with these brass plumbing fittings for long periods.
-More information on lead can be found at the Australian Health Department website or directly in enHealth's Guidance Statement.
+More information on lead can be found at the Australian Health Department website or via enHealth guidance documents.

 All E.coli detections are reported to the Department of Health and Human Services (DHHS) as required under the Safe Drinking Water Regulations 2015.
 The response to an E.coli detection varies depending on site, system and sampling results.
 A boil water advisory may be issued in consultation with DHHS.